 Applicants not currently enrolled in Gateway Seminary must apply for admission to the Seminary.
 Current students need only complete the application process for admission to the Ph.D. program.
 For fall enrollment, applicants who complete the application process by February 1 will be given first consideration.
-Other applicants will be considered up until April 15.
-Applicants for Spring semester must have completed applications by October 1.
+For spring enrollment, applicants who complete the application process by June 1 will be given first consideration.
 Application forms and individual guidance are available from the Seminary Enrollment Services Office and/or the Academic Graduate Studies Program Office.
 Entrance requirements include:

-- Demonstrated Christian character - A bachelor's degree and a Master of Divinity degree or its equivalent from accredited institutions - For the Biblical Studies Major: Completion of 16 graduate semester hours of Greek and Hebrew; at least 9 in their major-either Hebrew or Greek (necessary to have completed before enrollment but not necessary before applying) - For the Theology Major: Completion of 24 graduate semester hours of theology and church history; at least 8 of these in advanced theology and church history courses, and completion of 12 graduate semester hours of Greek and Hebrew - One modern research language required before enrollment in the program (though not necessary before applying) - GPA no lower than 3.5 on a 4.0 scale - A sample research paper that demonstrates Ph.D. level research capability - Acceptable GRE score - Official TOEFL score, if applicable, of 600 (paper based) or 100 (iBT)
+- Demonstrated Christian character - A bachelor's degree and a Master of Divinity degree or its equivalent from accredited institutions - For the Biblical Studies Major: Completion of 16 graduate semester hours of Greek and Hebrew; at least 9 in their major-either Hebrew or Greek (necessary to have completed before enrollment but not necessary before applying) - For the Theology Major: Completion of 24 graduate semester hours of theology and church history; at least 8 of these in advanced theology and church history courses, and completion of 12 graduate semester hours of Greek and Hebrew (necessary to have completed before enrollment but not necessary before applying) - One modern research language required before enrollment in the program (though not necessary before applying) - GPA no lower than 3.5 on a 4.0 scale - A sample research paper that demonstrates Ph.D. level research capability - Acceptable GRE score - Official TOEFL score, if applicable, of 600 (paper based) or 100 (iBT)